-- Every occurrence of ANY is replaced by E. - As far as a client of BOOK is concerned, they must instantiate G. ⇒ This particular instance of book must consistently store items of that instantiating type. - As soon as E instantiated to some known type (e.g., DATE, STRING), every occurrence of E will be replaced by that type. - For example, in the tester code of BOOK: - In Line 2, we commit that the book b will store DATE objects only. - [∵ STRING not descendant of DATE] Line 5 fails to compile. - Line 7 still compiles. [:: DATE is descendant of itself] - Line 8 does not need any attached check and type cast, and does not cause any runtime assertion violation. - : All attempts to store non-DATE objects are caught at compile time.
+- Every occurrence of ANY is replaced by E. - As far as a client of BOOK is concerned, they must instantiate G. ⇒ This particular instance of book must consistently store items of that instantiating type. - As soon as E instantiated to some known type (e.g., DATE, STRING), every occurrence of E will be replaced by that type. - For example, in the tester code of BOOK: - $\circ~$ In Line 2, we commit that the book ${\tt b}$ will store ${\tt DATE}$ objects only. - \circ Line 5 fails to compile. [:: STRING not descendant of DATE] - Line 7 still compiles. [∵ DATE is descendant of itself] - Line 8 does not need any attached check and type cast, and does not cause any runtime assertion violation. - : All attempts to store non-DATE objects are caught at compile time.